 The original Ultimate Ears Boom speaker debuted way back in 2013.
-It was rugged, looked cool, and sounded surprisingly great in a time when most rugged bluetooth speakers had the autio quality of an FM radio tied up in a garbage bag.
+It was rugged, looked cool, and sounded surprisingly great in a time when most rugged Bluetooth speakers had the audio quality of an FM radio tied up in a garbage bag.
 Now, UE is rolling out the Boom 3 and the bigger Megaboom 3, both of which carry on the tradition of excellent audio products you don’t mind taking into the shower.

 What you won’t find inside those stylish, tubular bodies, however, is Alexa.
-Unlike the Blast and the Megablast that arrived late last year.
+Unlike the Blast and the UE Megablast that arrived late last year.
 Instead of voice control, the Boom 3 added a single programmable button, and in some ways, that’s just better than a full-on digital assistant.

 The $150 Boom 3 and the $200 Megaboom 3 are portable, battery-powered speakers that are waterproof and shaped in such a way that they throw sound in every direction.
 The Megaboom 3 is a physically larger speaker—imagine a fatter version of those tall Arizona iced tea cans you can buy at the gas station—that weighs in at almost exactly two pounds compared to the 1.34 pound Megaboom 3.

-Neither of these speakers can talk to Alexa like the Blast and Megablast speakers UE released last year, but there are some benefits to make up for the lack of digital assistant for those who don’t want voice control in the first place.
+Neither of these portable Bluetooth speakers can talk to Alexa like the Blast and Megablast speakers UE released last year, but there are some benefits to make up for the lack of digital assistant for those who don’t want voice control in the first place.

 So, what does the new button do?

-The top of the Megaboom 3 now plays host to what UE calls the “magic button,” which allows you to control the music playing on the speaker without reaching for your phone.
+The top of the UE Megaboom 3 now plays host to what UE calls the “magic button,” which allows you to control the music playing on the speaker without reaching for your phone.
 Pressing it once plays or pauses the music, while double-pressing it skips to the next track.
 If you use Apple Music or Android’s Deezer platforms to stream your tunes, you can use the UE app to designate up to four playlists that you can play immediately by pressing and holding the magic button for three seconds.
 I found myself using this a lot.

-The idea of controls on a wireless audio device aren’t necessarily revolutionary—Bluetooth headphones let you control music on your device all the time.
+The idea of controls on a wireless audio device isn’t necessarily revolutionary—Bluetooth headphones let you control music on your device all the time.
 But the Magic Button’s implementation is really excellent and adds functionality I’ve wanted in this line of speakers since the first version.

 The button isn’t perfect.
 It still lacks compatibility with other popular streaming services like Spotify and Pandora—at least for the moment—and you’re limited to just four playlists.
 But none of that mattered much when I was able to skip a song and didn’t want to hear in the shower without having to reach for my phone and get it all wet.
 It was similarly handy when my hands were covered in dirt from yard work.